demichie/IMEX_SfloW2D_v2/EXAMPLES/EXAMPLE_BW/README.txt

 This example simulate a 1d flow  with friction, deposition  and entrainment over a gentle slope.
 The total energy conservation equation is solved in this example (ENERGY_FLAG=T).
+Topography does not change with deposition (TOPO_CHANGE_FLAG=F), but it is interesting to test the effect on the flow changing the flag.

 The settings are similar to those presented in Bursik & Woods 1996 [1].